 Continuation reviews will be performed for all interventional trials that are open to accrual.
 CRs are not required for non-interventional studies or interventional studies that are closed to accrual.

 After the committee reviews the study accrual goals as compared to the stated subject accrual goals (both annual and total goals), one of the following decisions will be made:

-- If a study is at less than 25 percent of its annual accrual goal at the initial six-month or any subsequent CR, the study will be placed on a six-month probation period.
-Studies that are still under 25 percent of their annual target following the six-month probationary extension may be subject to immediate closure to accrual.
+- If a study is at less than 25% of its annual accrual goal at the initial six-month or any subsequent CR, the study will be placed on a six-month probation period.
+Studies that are still under 25% of their annual target following the six-month probationary extension may be subject to immediate closure to accrual.

-- If accrual is greater than 25 percent but less than 50 percent of the study’s annual target during any review period, a justification for continued accrual and CAP must be submitted to the SRMC.
+- If accrual is greater than 25% but less than 50% of the study’s annual target during any review period, a justification for continued accrual and CAP must be submitted to the SRMC.
 If justifiable, the study may continue and will be reviewed again in either six or 12 months per the discretion of the chair.

-- Studies that have accrued greater than 50 percent of their annual accrual goal at the six-month or annual CR will be granted expedited approval and will be reviewed again in 12 months and then annually.
+- Studies that have accrued greater than 50% of their annual accrual goal at the six-month or annual CR will be granted expedited approval and will be reviewed again in 12 months and then annually.

-Special consideration will be given for IITs, including national protocols where UF faculty serve in a leadership capacity, and NCTN studies not meeting accrual goals.
+Special consideration will be given for IITs, including national protocols where UF faculty serve in a leadership capacity, Phase 1 studies, and NCTN studies not meeting accrual goals.
 An exception to the accrual requirements will be made for studies involving rare cancers.
 All pediatric oncology clinical trials will be considered rare disease studies.
-Please see the SRMC Policies and Procedures Manual for additional details.